sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Return (AHITxUT Short)/4-UTReunion.md

 "W...why are there two of you?"

-Toriel opened her eyes, glancing over.
+Toriel blinked her eyes, glancing over.

 There was Sans, standing before Alphys with a look of... relief and joy on his face.
 When had he put that peculiar beanie on?